MicahElie/Sym-Bot/Robotic Arm/MotorControl/README.md

 ## Control
 With main, we can upload the code to control the robotic arm.

-Before uploading the OpenCR Microcontroler code , make sur that the values defined in the init_dynamix() and init_servo() functions coresponds to your articulated arm implementation
+Before uploading the OpenCR Microcontroller code , make sur that the values defined in the init_dynamix() and init_servo() functions coresponds to your articulated arm implementation

-After to upload the code on OpenCr Board, you can test the communication by writing directly to the monitor serial (Arduino IDE)<br>
+After uploading the code on the OpenCr Board, you can test the communication by writing directly to the monitor serial (Arduino IDE)<br>
 Summary for JSON message :
 - "type": Define the command, [1,9] : Action cmd, [11,19] : Set command & [21,29] : Return command
 - "PLS" : Length of data